Fairfield, New South Wales: Geography

 Eight creeks, 80 kilometres in length, have their headwaters in Fairfield City and flow into the Georges River and Hawkesbury Nepean catchments.
 The impact of development over the past 50 years has resulted in severe degradation of the natural habitat in the creek banks and water quality has been assessed as very poor in recent years.
 Strategies are being implemented so that this trend is being reversed.
+De Freitas Wetland is a natural wetland located near Prospect Creek at Vine Street.
 Air quality in the city is heavily impacted upon by an insufficiently integrated public transport system, creating an over reliance upon private vehicles for moving people and freight.
+Fairfield CBD lies on Cenozoic alluvial terrace and floodplain deposits (particularly the areas near Prospect Creek), with the surrounding elevated areas being on older, Middle Triassic Bringelly Shale.

 Climate

 Fairfield has a humid subtropical climate (Köppen climate classification: Cfa).
 Summer weather may come from north-east (humid) or the north west (dry).
 Fairfield is usually a few degrees warmer than Sydney on summer days and a few degrees cooler on winter nights.
 There could be a temperature differential of 5 degrees Celsius in summer due to sea breezes in the City that don't generally penetrate inland, and in extreme cases there could be a 10 degrees differential.
 It receives less annual rain than Sydney CBD by about 400mm.
 Late winter and early spring receive the least rainfall, whilst late summer and autumn receive more rain.